Business schools began with a management mission but their research must now address some of society's big challenges, Graeme Currie writes

 Industrial Relations Research Unit

 The Industrial Relations Research Unit (IRRU) is one of the major centres for the study of industrial relations in Europe.
-Established in 1970, our Advisory Committee includes senior officials of the DTI, CBI, TUC, and Acas.
+Established in 1970, our Advisory Committee includes senior officials from the Government, TUC and Acas, employer organisations and senior external academics.

 Our objectives

-- Contribute to the policy-making of public administrators, employers and trade unions by improving the quality of data and analysis
+- Use high-quality data analysis to inform policy-making among public administrators, employers and trade unions

-- Contribute to research-led industrial relations teaching within WBS.
+- Contribute to research-led industrial relations, employment and human resource management teaching within WBS.

 Our five decades of empirical research and theoretical reflection on the ever-changing world of work has led to two robust propositions that characterise our approach.
-Firstly, the dynamic, undetermined nature of employment constrains HR strategies and, in particular, unilateral ones.
-Secondly, the labour market, far from working anonymously, is affected by people’s agency and its governance has major societal, economic and political implications.
-In other words, human resources are too serious a stake to leave them to management alone.
+First, the dynamic, undetermined nature of employment constrains work and employment strategies and, in particular, unilateral ones.
+Second, the labour market is affected by people’s agency and its governance has major societal, economic and political implications.

 Our research can be grouped into three main areas of investigation: